BioPsyk/cleansumstats/README.md

 After the reference data paths have been set in the nextflow.config file, the pipeline can be run with only one argument, pointing to only one file.
 This file is called the meta file, and contains paths to other important files, such as the actual sumstats, README, article pdf, etc,. for which all need to be in the same folder as their corresponding metafile.
 This file has to be filled in manually, see tests/example_data/sumstat_1/sumstat_1_raw_meta.txt for an example of how it looks like.

 ## Run a fully operational cleaning pipeline (Replace example data with your own data to clean)
 This will take longer time compared to the quick-start run as we now use the full >600 million rows dbsnp reference to map our variants to.
+The '--libdirdbsnp' and '--kg1000AFGRCh38' default is a smaller set of example data used for the quick start in the beginning of the README)

 ```
 # i.
 If you are on a HPC Start your interactive session (below SLURM settings took about 10min to run)